Skip to content

 • Recovered Before the Theft is Reported, for example:

-3am Saturday, the police give chase to the vehicle which comes to a stop, occupants decamp.
-A PNC check of the vehicle reveals nothing untoward but a call is made to the vehicle keeper.
+2 pm Monday, the police give chase to the vehicle which comes to a stop, and the occupants decamp.
+A PNC check of the vehicle reveals nothing untoward, but a call is made to the vehicle’s keeper.
 Half an hour later:

-3:30am Saturday, the keeper is awoken by the police, and looks outside.
-Their vehicle is no longer present.
+2:30 pm Monday, the keeper is contacted by the police, checks where they theft the vehicle – which is no longer present.

-The crime of taking is recorded but there is no point in adding the VRM to the PNC LoS register; it has been found, the LoS annotation on the PNC would need to be removed immediately
+The crime of taking is recorded, but there is no point in adding the VRM to the PNC LoS register; it has been found.
+The LoS annotation on the PNC would need to be removed immediately if added.

 • Recovered before the LoS entry reaches the DVLA, for example: